code-dot-org/code-dot-org/SETUP.md

         brew services    # should show: "started"
         ```

-      If the status is "stopped", you may need initialize your mysql database:
+      If the status is instead "stopped", you may need initialize your mysql database:
         ```
         brew services stop mysql@5.7
         mysqld --initialize-insecure  # this will leave the root password blank, which is required